 Recyclable plastics should be recycled.
-Get your guide for recyclables here
+Get your guide for recyclables from my free resource library!

-Food waste can be re-purposed as food for your plants, garden and yard.
-Find out more about composting and sustainable gardening in here
+Food waste can be re-purposed as food for your plants, garden, and yard.
+Find out more about composting in my post about sustainable gardening.

 We as consumers have a powerful impact on what companies make.
 Most companies follow and live by the almighty dollar.
 The less crap we buy, the less companies will make it.
 They will begin to make sustainable products because that’s what we buy.